Samsung/tizen-docs/docs/application/web/guides/multimedia/media-controller.md

    mcServer.deletePlaylist(playlist.name, deleteSuccess, deleteFailure);
    ```

-## Managing playlists on client side
+## Managing Playlists on Client Side

-To manage the media controller playlist in your application, you must learn to handle requests from the client to the server:
+To manage the media controller playlist in your application, you must handle requests from the client to the server:

-1. You can send a request from the client using the `sendPlaybackItem()` method of the `MediaControllerServerInfo` interface (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerServerInfo) and [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerServerInfo) applications).
+1. Send a request from the client using the `sendPlaybackItem()` method of the `MediaControllerServerInfo` interface in ([mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerServerInfo) and [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerServerInfo) applications).

    ```
    mcServerInfo.sendPlaybackItem("testPlaylistName", "index1", "PLAY", 0);;
    ```

-2. Define the event handlers for different notifications by implementing the MediaControllerPlaylistUpdatedCallback interface (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerPlaylistUpdatedCallback) and [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerPlaylistUpdatedCallback) applications):
+2. Define the event handlers for different notifications by implementing the `MediaControllerPlaylistUpdatedCallback` interface (in [mobile](../../api/latest/device_api/mobile/tizen/mediacontroller.html#MediaControllerPlaylistUpdatedCallback) and [wearable](../../api/latest/device_api/wearable/tizen/mediacontroller.html#MediaControllerPlaylistUpdatedCallback) applications):

    ```
    var listener = {